kirandash/Amazono/readme.md

 ng new AngularAmazono --routing --style=scss (angular proj with routing preconfigured and style set as scss) cd AngularAmazono npm install @ng-bootstrap/ng-bootstrap

+Add bootstrap from https://getbootstrap.com/docs/4.0/getting-started/introduction/ and fontawesome from https://www.bootstrapcdn.com/fontawesome/

+## Adding Angular dependencies
+app.module.ts - declarations: has list of all components imports - has list of all dependencies providers - list of services bootstrap - list of components that will run when app starts